-Subject to limitations in the Credit Facilities, we may enter into reverse repurchase agreements as part of our management of our investment portfolio.
+We may enter into reverse repurchase agreements as part of our management of our investment portfolio.
 Under a reverse repurchase agreement, we will effectively pledge our assets as collateral to secure a short-term loan.
 Generally, the other party to the agreement makes the loan in an amount equal to a percentage of the fair value of the pledged collateral.
 At the maturity of the reverse repurchase agreement, the payor will be required to repay the loan and correspondingly receive back its collateral.
 While used as collateral, the assets continue to pay principal and interest which are for our benefit.

 Our use of reverse repurchase agreements, if any, involves many of the same risks involved in our use of leverage, as the proceeds from reverse repurchase agreements generally will be invested in additional securities.
 There is a risk that the market value of the securities acquired with the proceeds of a reverse repurchase agreement may decline below the price of the securities that we have sold but remain obligated to repurchase under the reverse repurchase agreement.
-In addition, there is a risk that the market value of the securities effectively pledged by us may decline.
-If a buyer of securities under a reverse repurchase agreement were to file for bankruptcy or experience insolvency, we may be adversely affected.
+In addition, there is a risk that the market value of the securities under a reverse repurchase agreement were to file for bankruptcy or experience insolvency, we may be adversely affected.
 Also, in entering into reverse repurchase agreements, we would bear the risk of loss to the extent that the proceeds of such agreements at settlement are more than the fair value of the underlying securities being pledged.
 In addition, due to the interest costs associated with reverse repurchase agreements transactions, our net asset value would decline, and, in some cases, we may be worse off than if such instruments had not been used.